cdcasey/theatrical-ui/README.md

 ### React + Bootstrap

 I chose a [Bootstrap template](https://startbootstrap.com/template-overviews/sb-admin/) for the layout because it was responsive and I could see where menu items would go.
 It also meant that I didn't have to create my own UI.
-However, this was my first React application.
+However, this was one of my first React applications.
 I found the process of cutting up the template into React components tedious and slightly error-prone.
 While I did get a functioning UI in the end, I think may have been better to build components as they were needed.

 ### React + JQuery